 The Chancery was first located in Great Cumberland Place and later in Piccadilly, Portland Place and Grosvenor Gardens.
 In 1938 it was moved to 1 Grosvenor Square, the building which now houses the Canadian High Commission.
 During the Second World War when the Chancery was on one side and General Eisenhower’s headquarters on another, Grosvenor Square became popularly known as Little America.

 In 1947, the Duke of Westminster donated land in the center of the square as a memorial to President Franklin D. Roosevelt, and over 160,000 British citizens contributed funds for a commemorative statue.
 The present Chancery, occupying the whole west side of the square, was completed in 1960.
-The American architect Eero Saarinen who also designed the Gateway Arch in St Louis and the US Air Force Academy Chapel in Colorado Springs won the US Department of State competition for the design of a new Chancery for London.
+The American architect Eero Saarinen won the U.S. Department of State competition for the design of a new Chancery for London.
+(Eero Saarinen also designed the Gateway Arch in St Louis and oversaw the design of the the U.S. Air Force Academy Chapel in Colorado Springs).
 The brief called for a building to house all the major sections of the Embassy under one roof in a style to blend with existing architecture of Grosvenor Square.

 The resulting structure had over 600 rooms on nine floors.
 Only six stories, including a penthouse set back from the facade, are above ground level to conform in height with the surrounding buildings in Grosvenor Square.
 The remaining three floors are below ground.
 The U-shaped design of the building allows for its extension, if required for additional office space, by enclosure of the rear side.
 The facade is checkered with an open grillwork pattern supported on rows of concrete columns.
 The exterior is faced with Portland stone and decorated with gold anodized aluminum.
 The gilded aluminum eagle, with its 35-foot wingspread, surmounting the Chancery was created by American sculptor Theodore Roszak and is inspired by a pre-Independence carved wooden eagle in a New England museum.
 The main entrance in Grosvenor Square continues the motif of open grillwork in gold anodized aluminum with the Great Seal of the United States set into it.
 The fascia is made of Greek Pentillicon marble and the floor of Travertine marble from Italy.